robrix/Many-Types-Make-Light-Work/Many Types Make Light Work.md

 # Approach 1:
 # Factor class hierarchies out

-^ Every app is broken down into classes, methods, functions, etc. _How_ these break down in a given program is what we refer to as its factoring, just like composite numbers divide into smaller numbers which we call its factors.

-^ Following the analogy, there is more than one way to factor a program, and for the purposes of reusing code, some factorings are better than others.

-^ What does a good factoring look like?
+^ In the Gang of Four’s _Design Patterns_, the authors describe the implementation of a hypothetical WYSIWYG editor.

+^ They use a wonderful phrase to describe how they support a stable `Window` abstraction across multiple platforms which each have different ideas of what a window is:

 ---

-^ In the Gang of Four’s _Design Patterns_, the authors describe the implementation of a hypothetical WYSIWYG editor.

-^ When it comes to cross-platform support, they use this wonderful phrase to describe how to support a stable Window interface across multiple platforms with their different ideas of what a window is:

 > Encapsulate the concept that varies.
 — Gamma, Helm, Johnson, & Vlissides’ _Design Patterns_